 UCSF School of Dentistry— The school is recognized nationally for its innovative approach to dental education, practicing a philosophy of minimally invasive dentistry that focuses on prevention before surgical intervention.
 Unique curriculum includes a combined DDS-PhD and DDS-MBA program and a one-year training course designed to help disadvantaged students gain admission to U.S. dental schools.
 Students gets hands-on clinical experience in the UCSF Dental Center, as well as 14 community-based externship sites.

-UCSF School of Medicine — In the latest ranking of the best medical schools by U.S. News & World Report, UCSF ranked fifth in research and third in primary care — the only school to rank on the Top 5 in both categories.
-The School of Medicine encourages its students to incorporate inquiry, innovation and discovery throughout their careers, from the classroom to private practice, the government sector, academic medicine or other pursuits.
+UCSF School of Medicine — In the latest ranking of the best medical schools by U.S. News & World Report, UCSF ranked second in primary care and sixth in research — the only school to rank on the Top 5 in both categories.
+The School of Medicine defines its program by seven core MD competencies: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, systems-based practice, and interprofessional collaboration.

-UCSF School of Nursing — UCSF ranks #18 overall and highly in all six of the nursing specialty programs offered by the school that are ranked by U.S. News & World Report.
+UCSF School of Nursing — UCSF ranks #11 overall for its master's program and in the top 10 in five specialty areas, according to U.S. News & World Report.
 The school provides education and research training in the social, behavioral and biological sciences, with a focus on health care.
 The diversity and innovation found in UCSF nursing programs advance nursing knowledge, guides improvements in health services and patient care and contributes to the well-being of our community.

 UCSF Graduate Division — The Graduate Division includes 19 PhD programs, 11 master’s programs, two certificate programs and one physical therapy program.
 Programs cover a broad range of areas including bioengineering, chemistry, epidemiology and the social sciences.
 The program fosters broad collaboration across all disciplines at UCSF to spur more focused and effective research throughout our top-ranked graduate programs.